NextZtepS/SharedRecipe_app/guidelines.md

 - The development team is a open-minded community which emphasizes on freedom of ideas.
 - Every member of the development team promises to support one another in a positive manner.

-### Basic guidelines for contributing to SharedRecipe
+### Foundamental steps to start contributing to SharedRecipe
-- fork the SharedRecipe_app repository to submit a pull request later on
+- fork the SharedRecipe_app repository to submit a pull request later on [guide](https://docs.github.com/en/get-started/quickstart/fork-a-repo)
-- install node v18.17.0 and npm v9.6.7
+- install node v18.17.0 and npm v9.6.7 (using nvm is recommended) [guide](https://www.youtube.com/watch?v=AEuI0PBvgfM)
+- > "npm install" in the rood directory of the project to download all of the dependencies
-- install the lastest verion of Firebase SDKs (firebase-tools)
+- install the lastest verion of Firebase command line tools [guide](https://firebase.google.com/docs/cli#mac-linux-npm)
 - ensure that "usingEmulators" is set to "true" in [firebase.ts](src/lib/firebase.ts)
-- setup and start Firebase emulators (auth, firestore, storage)
+- run "firebase init emulators" to setup Firebase emulators for auth, functions, firestore, and storage [guide](https://www.youtube.com/watch?v=pkgvFNPdiEs&t=26s)
+- > "firebase emulators:start --only firestore,storage,auth,functions" to start working locally with Firebase
-- use "npm run dev" to work on the development localhost
+- > "npm run dev" to develop the app on localhost